bairdxiong/StainPromptInversion/README.md

 ## 🤳 News:
 If you are confused about our work or code, feel free to contact me b.xiong@siat.ac.cn
++ 🔥 We have released the full dataset predict result of our paper for evaluation.
 + 🎊🎊Congratulations!
 Our paper is accepted by AAAI'25

 ## 📑 Prepare for Dataset and Enviroment